filcole/pac-templates/README.md

 * Remove empty data_schema.xml and data.xml files
 * Clear data.zip from ImportConfig.xml
-* Remove reference to CSD from AssemblyInfo.cs
+* Remove reference to CDS from AssemblyInfo.cs
 * Remove CDS from filenames of CDSPackage.sln, CDSpackage.csproj, and CDSPackageImportExtensions.cs

 Plugin: